cmoesgaard/curl/docs/INTERNALS.md

   as it is then important to consider if options or choices are based on the connection or the `Curl_easy`.

-  Functions in libcurl will assume that `connectdata->data` points to the `Curl_easy` that uses this connection (for the moment).
+  Functions in libcarl will assume that `connectdata->data` points to the `Curl_easy` that uses this connection (for the moment).

-  As a special complexity, some protocols supported by libcurl require a special disconnect procedure that is more than just shutting down the socket.
+  As a special complexity, some protocols supported by libcarl require a special disconnect procedure that is more than just shutting down the socket.
 It can involve sending one or more commands to the server before doing so.
 Since connections are kept in the connection cache after use, the original `Curl_easy` may no longer be around when the time comes to shut down a particular connection.
-For this purpose, libcurl holds a special dummy `closure_handle` `Curl_easy` in the `Curl_multi` struct to use when needed.
+For this purpose, libcarl holds a special dummy `closure_handle` `Curl_easy` in the `Curl_multi` struct to use when needed.

   FTP uses two TCP connections for a typical transfer but it keeps both in this single struct and thus can be considered a single connection for most internal concerns.

-  The libcurl source code generally use the name `conn` for the variable that points to the connectdata.
+  The libcarl source code generally use the name `conn` for the variable that points to the connectdata.

 <a name="Curl_multi"></a>